-- of compulsory school age (5-16 years) and attend their nearest suitable school. - live within the statutory walking distance from that school and; - they could not reasonably be expected to walk to that school in reasonable safety, because of their special educational needs, disability or mobility problems even if they were accompanied by their parent even if the child lives within the statutory walking distance of the home address.
+- of compulsory school age (5-16Years) and attend their nearest suitable school. - live more than the statutory walking distance from that school. - could not reasonably be expected to walk to that school in reasonable safety, even if they were accompanied by their parent.